-and Regional Initiatives designed to address specific priority areas of particular importance to the region.
-Formulated and revised at successive World Telecommunication Development Conferences, the most recent of which was held in Hyderabad in 2010, these regional initiatives mobilize creative partnerships to implement the range of small-, medium- and large scale projects outlined here.
+The ITU's activities in Asia-Pacific are centered around Regional Initiatives designed to address specific priority areas of particular importance to the region.
+Formulated and revised at successive World Telecommunication Development Conferences, the most recent of which was held in Buenos Aires in 2017 (WTDC-17

 The ITU welcomes potential partners to contact and engage with us in developing and delivering these vital actions